BenjaminRoth18/benjaminroth18.github.io/README.md

-# benjaminroth.co.
+# benjaminroth18.github.io.

 ---

 ## What it is
-This is my current [Portfolio](http://www.benjaminroth.co).
+This is my current [Portfolio](https://benjaminroth18.github.io).
 Here you`ll find some articles about my latest projects.

 ### Features